Western Pacific in Utah

 Pollard Junction (MP 927.2) (later shown as 8th West)

-- WP freight line turned south to connect with D&RGW line to/from Ogden
+- Connection with D&RGW line to Ogden

 D&RGW Crossing (MP 927.3)